computas/ovh-cloud-workshop/ovhsetup.md

-*In this part you will configure and setup the OVH resources our application needs.*
+*In this part you will configure and set up the OVH resources our application needs.*

 ## Task 1 - Create Managed Kubernetes in OVHCloud